EdLWEISS186/dac-dual-node-cgnat-setup/Testnet_(Inception)_Technical_Reports/README.md

 **4. Frontend–Blockchain State Desynchronization After Successful NFT Mint** — *May 10, 2026*
 > Investigation into a community-reported issue where the DAC Inception dashboard continued displaying badges as unminted despite successful on-chain execution.
 On-chain verification via the DAC blockchain explorer confirmed NFT ownership, while the frontend UI retained stale pre-mint state.
 Findings point to delayed or incomplete synchronization between the backend indexer and the dashboard rendering system — a discrepancy between blockchain truth and application-layer state.

+**5. Official Enode Evolution Analysis — Infrastructure Rotation & Network Maturation** — *May 11, 2026*
+> Infrastructure analysis documenting the evolution of the official DAC Testnet enode registry since before the Inception campaign began and continuing through the campaign.
+The enode list followed the pattern 2 → 5 → 9 → 10 → 8 (current), reflecting a deliberate infrastructure lifecycle of bootstrap, expansion, and consolidation.
+Active peer topology data captured via `admin.peers` revealed official node identities (DAC Testnet Authority 1/2/3, DAC Testnet RPC 03), a previously undocumented internal node (84.46.253.182), and confirmed that removed nodes may continue peering beyond their removal from the published list.
+A real-time enode count change from 6 to 8 — observed precisely while this report was being prepared — directly validated the dynamic nature of the registry.

 ---